 Our bodies do not exist in isolation.
 The mind, body and spirit are intimately connected, some would argue they are the same thing.
 Most of us live within a community of some description.
 We change from one hour to the next.
 When a client walks into the therapy room, the consultation has begun.
 How I read the feet and hands is coloured by our conversation and our interaction.
 Physical symptoms cannot be interpreted separately from the rest of you.

 Some clients connect more deeply with reflexology than massage.
 There can be a deep release of muscular tension and changes in postural awareness.
-Working through the feet allows me freedom to investigate muscular pain in a safe way and the changes in tension can sometimes seem miraculous – they’re not, it’s our innate ability to heal!
+Working through the feet allows me freedom to investigate muscular pain in a safe way and the changes in tension can sometimes seem miraculous – it isn’t, it’s our innate ability to heal

 Reflexology maps are easily found on the internet and there are many books available if you are interested in reading more about this subject.
 I would recommend the following authors: Lynne Booth and Jan Williamson.